meha06/Contactless-Attendance-System/README.md

 >> **mailer** : This file contains the code of sending mails.

 > **User code** : This code is in java using jsp and servlet.
->> This has 3differnt modules for super admin,office admin and employes
+>> This has 3 different modules for super admin,office admin and employes
+>> This includes UI and code for user usage.